GuilloOme/HectorDuino/README.md

 # HectorDuino
-A arduino program that can open my house door remotly
+A arduino program that can open my house door remotely